xop01/xop01/README.md

 ### working everyday to improve myself as a human being
-mostly following stoic philosophy
-not a fan of the current society
 feel free to use my work for anything if its public
 nothing else to see here 👻